IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

      For more information about Spectrum Virtualize products, find your product information in [IBM Documentation](https://www.ibm.com/docs/).

-- Through the IBM Hyper-Scale Manager user interface for FlashSystem A9000 and A90000R storage systems:
+- **Through the IBM Hyper-Scale Manager user interface for FlashSystem A9000 and A9000R storage systems:**

   1. Select **Pools and Volumes Views** > **Volumes** from the side bar.